FAQ

 On safari, most of the lodges are powered by generators or solar panels and these are often turned off during parts of the day and night to reduce noise and fuel consumption.
 However, guests will always have access to power either in their room or in the main area

 Eco-friendly shampoo, conditioner, body wash, hand wash, and body lotions are all provided in all of our camps, so there is no need to bring them with you.
-Please note that hairdryers are only available at The Highlands, Namiri and Sayari Camp.
+Please note that hairdryers may or may not be available depending on the type of accommodation.
 This is because electricity is a precious resource in the bush, supplied largely from solar power, which struggles with the power demands of a hairdryer.

-There are options of both a hot and cold breakfast.
+There are options for both a hot and cold breakfast.
 Lunch is usually a buffet featuring fresh salads and meaty mains, while dinner is a 3-course meal served beneath the stars.
-Dishes feature beef, chicken or fish, and wholesome organic produce with a hint of local spices and flavors.
+Dishes feature beef, chicken, or fish, and wholesome organic produce with a hint of local spices and flavors.

-Our camp chefs are able to cater to any dietary requirements with advance notice, including preparing gluten free, dairy free, vegan, and halaal meals.
-Your clients will be amazed at what they are able to whip up in the most remote locations – they certainly won’t go hungry!
+Whether you prefer family-style dining or fine dining, we can ensure you are well-served in camp or in the bush.
+Camp chefs can also cater to any dietary requirements with advance notice, including preparing gluten-free, dairy-free, vegan, and halaal meals.
+Your clients are often amazed at what they can whip up in the most remote locations – they certainly won’t go hungry!

 The Great Wildebeest Migration is the largest animal migration in the world.
 Every year, more than 2 million animals (wildebeest, zebra, and gazelle) migrate in a clockwise direction across the ecosystems of the Serengeti (Tanzania) and the Masai Mara (Kenya).
 On the way, they have to cross crocodile-infested rivers, are hunted by predators, and face natural disasters such as droughts and flooding in a daily struggle for survival.

 A safari can be suitable for a wide range of ages and physical conditions.
-With advance notice, our camps are capable of catering to certain special requirements.
+With advance notice, we can work with our in-country partners to ensure your certain special requirements are met.
 It’s best to inform your Ubuntu consultant early on in the booking process if your clients have special medical needs so that they can advise you accordingly.

 Some of our camps are accessible by wheelchair.
-It’s best to chat to your consultant as they will be able to advise which of our camps are the most suitable, based on specific mobility.
+It is best to chat to your consultant as they will be able to find a suitable option based on specific mobility.

-At all our camps there are bathrooms by the main area and every room is also en-suite.
-The bathrooms all have proper flush toilets so there is nothing to worry about.
+Most tented camps have facilities by the main area, and each tent typically has an en-suite.
 However, when your clients are on game activities there are no facilities in the bush, so we always recommend going to the bathroom before departing on a drive.
 Of course, everyone has ‘to go’ at some point and the guides will explain how this works to your clients.
 They will stop the vehicle at a suitable location so your clients can walk behind a tree or rock for total privacy.
-Hand sanitiser, biodegradable toilet paper and brown paper bags are provided on every Ubuntu vehicle but please note that no products can be left in the bush.
+Hand sanitizer, biodegradable toilet paper and brown paper bags are provided on every safari vehicle but please note that no products can be left in the bush.

 Animals can be very active at night and so it is not safe to walk around camp after dark.
 Each camp has a dedicated Askari (security) team who are on watch throughout the night and will escort guests between their tents and the main area before and after dinner.
 Guests are not advised to leave their tent during the night.
 All of this information will be explained to them by the camp managers during their arrival briefing.

-All of our water is collected from boreholes we have built.
+All water is collected from boreholes that camps have built.
 The water is then boiled, filtered and treated and is perfectly safe to drink.
-Our guests are all provided with water bottles, which can be refilled at the main area and in their rooms, to avoid the need for single use plastic.
-Our ice is made from the same water and is therefore also safe to drink.
+Guests are all provided with water bottles, which can be refilled at the main area and in their rooms, to avoid the need for single use plastic.
+Ice is made from the same water and is therefore also safe to drink.

 The fruit and vegetables your clients will enjoy in Africa are locally produced and often fresher and more flavourful than clients are used to back home.
 As with any high-end hotel, our chefs adhere to the highest standards of hygiene.
 We are immensely proud of the level of cuisine we serve in our camps and it is something we work hard on.
 Our guests are often extremely impressed by the quality of the food that our chefs produce in extremely remote locations.